 Only the emergence of proper leadership can avert Brexit fiasco

-The political imperative of never admitting a mistake is leading Britain down a very dangerous path
+The political imperative of never admitting a mistake is leading UK down a very dark path

-Boris Johnson: “The next British prime minister is a superficially educated classicist who seems to have taken all the wrong lessons of Socrates.”
-Photographer: Darren Staples/Bloomberg
+Boris Johnson acts as if the greatest insight to be drawn is the one explained in Bohemian Rhapsody: ‘nothing really matters’.
+Nothing but himself, of course.
+Photograph: Darren Staples/Bloomberg

-Late night holiday conversations have in my experience never taken on a more dystopian tone.
-I thought the wine-fuelled Brexit rows of the past three years were bad but nothing prepared me for the first question I was asked on my regular sojourn in France.
+Late-night holiday conversations have never taken on a more dystopian tone.
+I thought the wine-fuelled Brexit rows of the past three years were bad, but nothing prepared me for the first question I was asked on my regular sojourn in France.

 Given my background, I am often asked what I think will happen next, whether that’s about the economy, the political issue of the day or, most usually, a mixture of the two.
 I have developed a standard speech, occasionally rehearsed in this column, about how inherently unforecastable the future really is.